GAOCheryl/QF5214_2025_G8/TeamOne/README.md

 # QF5214_Group 8 Team_1 README
+- An overview of the folder structure for Team 1.

 ## 1 Stock_data/
-- Contains files related to stock data(open, close, etc.).
+- Contains files related to stock data(open, close, etc.) and 5 well-known market indices data.

 ## 2 X_data/
 - **2.1 The X_1 and X_3 directories**
   - contain the first version of the script and its execution method.
-Each time, we manually changed the names of four companies in the script, pulled the code from GitHub, and ran it on Alibaba ECS.
+Each time, we manually changed the names of four companies in the script, pulled the code from GitHub, and ran it on Alibaba Cloud ECS at the background.
 This method was executed twice, and the resulting text data can be found in the respective folders:
   - X_1 contains data for the companies: "ADBE", "AMD", "ABNB", "GOOGL"
   - X_3 contains data for the companies: "ADI", "ANSS", "AAPL", "AMAT"
 - **2.2 The getX folder**